 An NCI Comprehensive Cancer Center

 The Hellen Diller Comprehensive Cancer Center at UCSF is the only National Cancer Institute-designated comprehensive cancer center in northern California.
-The designation is only given to facilities that conduct important research projects and demonstrate excellent science and that also treat patients with the best treatments and with excellent outcomes for patient survival and quality of life.
-For the designation, the Cancer Center gets greater access to funding for research and clinical trials.
+The designation is only given to facilities that conduct important research projects and demonstrate excellent science while providing patients the best treatments with excellent outcomes for survival and quality of life.
+The designation gives the Cancer Center greater access to money for research and clinical trials.

-Mesothelioma patients that come to the UCSF Medical Center are mostly referred for treatment to the Hellen Diller Comprehensive Cancer Center.
-These patients can expect to receive the best care and to benefit from the world-leading research being conducted here.
+Mesothelioma patients who come to the UCSF Medical Center are mostly referred for treatment to the Hellen Diller Comprehensive Cancer Center.
+These patients receive the best care and benefit from the research conducted here.
 There are multiple mesothelioma specialists on staff, which makes the facility a top choice for patients dealing with this terrible disease.

 They are led by the chief of the Section of General Thoracic Surgery, Dr. David Jablons.
 A mesothelioma specialist, he studied under Dr. David Sugarbaker at Brigham and Women’s Hospital and benefitted from the mentorship of this leading expert in mesothelioma.
 Dr. Jablons, along with other mesothelioma specialists, participates in both research and patient care, taking what he learns from studies and clinical trials and applying it to the patients who need the most advanced treatments.

-Patients at the Helen Diller Comprehensive Cancer Center are given access to some of the best treatments available for mesothelioma.
-The Center and UCSF have a cutting edge radiation oncology clinic, which includes some of the more cutting-edge radiation equipment and treatments.
-Mesothelioma patients can undergo gamma knife radiation therapy here as well as intensity-modulated radiation therapy, a type of radiation that focuses more on the tumor and better protects healthy tissue from damage.
+Patients at the Helen Diller Comprehensive Cancer Center have access to some of the best treatments for mesothelioma.
+The Center and UCSF have a radiation oncology clinic, which includes some of the more cutting-edge radiation equipment and treatments.
+Mesothelioma patients can undergo gamma knife radiation therapy here as well as intensity-modulated radiation therapy, a type of radiation that focuses more on the tumor and protects healthy tissue from damage.

 Treatment at UCSF and at the Cancer Center also includes support services for mesothelioma and other cancer patients.
 An important part of care here comes from the Symptom Management Service.
 The staff works to help patients manage and minimize the symptoms of their cancer and cancer treatments so they can enjoy better quality of life.
 This includes managing pain, fatigue, nausea, but also emotional symptoms like anxiety and depression.